Dennis Weatherstone

+Sir Dennis Weatherstone KBE (29 November 1930 – 13 June 2008) was the former CEO and chairman of J. P. Morgan & Co.

+Biography
-Sir Dennis Weatherstone KBE (29 November 1930 – 13 June 2008) was the former CEO and Chairman of J. P. Morgan & Co.
-Born in London, he attended North Western Polytechnic.
-In 1946, at age 16, he was hired as a bookkeeper and was quickly promoted to the foreign exchange trading desk at the Guarantee Trust Company, a predecessor firm in London.

-Weatherstone rose through the ranks, becoming Morgan's Chairman and CEO in 1991.
+Born in London, England, Weatherstone attended North Western Polytechnic.
+In 1946, at the age of 16, he was hired as a bookkeeper and was quickly promoted to the foreign exchange trading desk at the Guaranty Trust Company, a predecessor firm in London.
+He rose through the ranks, becoming Morgan's chairman and CEO in 1991.
 He retired from J. P. Morgan in 1995 and was succeeded by Douglas "Sandy" Warner III.

-Sir Dennis became a Vice Chairman and director in 1979, Chairman of the Executive Committee a year later and President in 1987.
-In 1990, he was named Chairman and Chief Executive Officer and was knighted by Queen Elizabeth II—the first J.P.
+Weatherstone became a vice chairman and director in 1979, chairman of the executive committee a year later and president in 1987.
+In 1990, he was named chairman and chief executive officer and was knighted by Queen Elizabeth II—the first J.P.
 Morgan employee to receive the honour.

-Later that year, Sir Dennis helped the firm earn Federal Reserve authority to trade and sell corporate stocks, making J. P. Morgan the first bank-related securities firm with a full range of securities powers.
+Later that year, he helped the firm earn Federal Reserve authority to trade and sell corporate stocks, making J. P. Morgan the first bank-related securities firm with a full range of securities powers.
 A decade later, the Glass–Steagall Act was repealed, allowing banking companies to provide any service, whether it be a loan, advice or a securities offering.

 JPMorgan invented value-at-risk (VaR) as a tool for measuring exposure to trading losses.
-The tool emerged in the wake of the 1987 stock market crash when Sir Dennis asked his division chiefs to put together a briefing to answer the question: "How much can we lose on our trading portfolio by tomorrow's close?"
+The tool emerged in the wake of the 1987 stock market crash when Weatherstone asked his division chiefs to put together a briefing to answer the question: "How much can we lose on our trading portfolio by tomorrow's close?"

-Sir Dennis served as an independent member of the Board of Banking Supervision of the Bank of England from 1995 through 2001.
+Weatherstone served as an independent member of the Board of Banking Supervision of the Bank of England from 1995 through 2001.
 He was also a board member of Merck & Co., General Motors and the NYSE, and a director of Air Liquide.

+In 1971, he and his wife and children moved to Darien, Connecticut, United States, where he died on 13 June 2008, aged 77.